Redbot-dev/Redbot-dev.github.io/README.md

 # Covid-19-Information-Website
-A simple frontend website about Covid-19
+A simple front-end website about Covid-19